RentadroneCL/CasoPr-cticoAgricutura/README.md

 The applicant has one week (7 continuous days) to deliver the solution of the case and must include 2 versions, one in Spanish and one in English.

-The answers or questions should be sent to hector.bastidas@rentadrone.cl and carlos.bastidas@rentadrone.cl
+The answers or questions should be sent to contacto@rentadrone.cl